3rd Friern Barnet

 In August of that year, with the support of Cyril Derbyshire and the Group Committee, Paul Thompson, the Troop Leader, was selected to represent his District (Wood Green, Southgate & Friern Barnet) at the 11th World Scout Jamboree that was held in Marathon, Greece.
 Whilst there he was lucky enough to meet the Chief Scout, Sir Charles McLean.

-It is thought that around this time Reg Lewis resigned as the GSM and the position was vacant until shortly before the merge with Finchley District, when the church curate Derek Carpenter took over.
+It is thought that around this time Reg Lewis resigned as the GSM and the position was vacant until shortly before the merger with Finchley District, when the church curate Derek Carpenter took over.

 Shortly after the Group became the 3rd Friern Barnet three Scouts gained their Queen’s Scout Badge: Ivor Newman, Alan Palmer and Barry Naylor.
 For Barry it was a family double as his brother Russ had also gained the badge a year earlier.